mrgreekgeek/abbott-smith-greek-lexicon-online/README.md

 # Abbott-Smith's "Manual Lexicon of the Greek New Testament" Online
 A little JS app to make Abbott-Smith searchable and usable with a focus on good UI and UX.

+The underlying data for this app comes from the marvelous [translatable-exegetical-tools/Abbott-Smith](https://github.com/translatable-exegetical-tools/Abbott-Smith).
+Needless to say, this app wouldn't exist without all the hard work that went into that repository!

 # To Do List
 - [x] Refactor the code to search via JS data structure rather than raw XML